RationalityEnhancement/ReflectiveLearningChatbots/README.md

 Once downloaded and set up, the infrastructure can be used by simply designing the experiments, i.e., the questions to be asked, when they are to be asked, etc., in a file and running the software.

-This repository can define and host a single Telegram chatbot.
-If you want to host multiple instances at once, you will have to download this repository multiple times and repeat these steps for each chatbot you want to host.
+This repository can define and host a **single** Telegram chatbot.
+If you want to host multiple instances at once, you will have to clone this repository multiple times and repeat these steps for each chatbot you want to host.

 Read on for further instructions on how all this is done...